noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 fit!(mach_pca)
 ```

 We did not give a target dimension to `PCA()` so by default it is using as many dimensions as there are needed to preserve 99% of the variance of the original data (in our case we need 486 components).
-Before we look at the principal components, we are interested to check how the number of principal components relate to the explained variance ratios for our data sample. `MLJ` offers two useful functions for inspecting "training results": `fitted_params` returns the learned parameters and `report` returns the report for a machine that has been `fit`.
-This is a named tuple in both cases and, if possible, human-readable.
-To access the explained variance ratios per principal component, we need to access the `principalvars` (a list of values) and divide by the total explained variance `tvar`.
+Before we look at the principal components, we are interested to check how the number of principal components relate to the explained variance ratios for our data sample.
+Therefore, we need to access the `principalvars` (a list of values) and divide by the total explained variance `tvar`.
 Both values are accessible in the report:
 ```julia
 r_pca = report(mach_pca)